 - 3.1.1 This Chapter describes the process of applying for a Special UAS Project Approval in order to conduct a Special UAS Project.
 The CAAM has established a methodological approach for evaluating and determining an applicant's ability to comply with the Regulations.
-The applicants must successfully satisfy each of the phases in the evaluation process to receive the Special UAS Project Operations approval: The phases are:
+Depending on the operational risk the applicant presents, the applicants must successfully satisfy some or all of the phases in the evaluation process to receive the Special UAS Project Operations approval: The phases are:

 - a) Pre-application Phase;

 - b) Formal application Phase;

 - c) Documents Evaluation Phase;

 - d) Demonstration and Inspection Phase; and

 - e) Certification Phase.

+- 3.1.1.1 With reference to 3.1.1, the applicants that will be required to satisfy in full all five (5) phases will be as following:

+- a) Operational risk with Safety Assurance Integrity Level (SAIL) amounting to three (III) onwards will be required

+- b) As stated by the Civil Aviation Authority of Malaysia (CAAM).

+- 3.1.1.2 The applicants that are exempted from the full five phases certification process will still be subjected to:

+- a) a pre-application phase,

+- b) formal application phase,

+- c) documents evaluation phase (as applicable) and

+- d) certification phase.

-Note: Depending on the size and complexity of the Operation, the Demonstration and Inspection phase will either be conducted together with the Document evaluation phase, exempted or conducted specifically on its own phase on case by case basis by the CAAM.
+Note. - Depending on the size and complexity of the Operation, the Demonstration and Inspection phase will either be conducted together with the Document evaluation phase, exempted or conducted specifically on its own phase on case by case basis by the CAAM.